We explore the realities of carbon emissions and how emerging markets are key to achieving net zero.

 - Developed-market leaders must appreciate these challenges and provide large-scale financing support to accelerate these energy transitions.

-- When deploying capital, we look for large addressable-market opportunities, tangible catalysts for traction, and leading companies – and we would argue that the best investment opportunities could be found in the developing world.
+- When deploying capital, we look for large addressable-market opportunities, tangible catalysts for traction, and leading companies – and we would argue that the best investment opportunities can be found in the developing world.

-Following the close of the United Nations Climate Change Conference (COP26), it is time to reflect on the outcomes of this long-awaited summit.
+Following the close of the United Nations Climate Change Conference (COP26) last week, it is time to reflect on the outcomes of this long-awaited summit.
 As host of COP26, the UK has been in the spotlight, with Prime Minister Boris Johnson championing the climate agenda over the course of the two weeks.
 This summit was not without political tensions, as developed-nation leaders urged emerging markets to step up.
 Boris Johnson expressed his “hope to see India submit an ambitious reduction target at COP26”,1 while former US President Barack Obama was critical of both Russia and China for their absence, alongside his contempt for their “dangerous lack of urgency”.2 There is no escaping how critical China and India are to reaching the 2050 net-zero target and limiting dangerous temperature rises, but success depends on cooperation, as well as resisting this rhetoric which disregards some uncomfortable home truths.

 The uncomfortable truth of UK emissions